asadja/node-mysql-orm/README.md

    }
    ```

  * Comment are padded by a space.
-Multiline comments are padded by a blank comment line.  `//` comments are only used for removing bits of code, never for actual comments.
+Multiline comments are padded by a blank comment line.  `//` comments are only used for lit.js documentation and for removing bits of code, never for actual comments.

    ```node
    	/* Single-line comment with a space padding on each side */